2. WORD PROCESSING

 version available on the Mac App Store, but note that it does not open

 AppleWorks Draw Documents: neither does the latest version from their

 website (4.1.x) - for this you need 4.0.x 'Retro', also available from

 the website (see the bottom of this page

-It is however possible to import AppleWorks drawings into Pages 4, as
+It is however possible to import AppleWorks drawings into the now discontinued Pages 4, as

 the example, left, using a

 workaround.
 If you open an Appleworks Draw document and select all,

 then copy, and then paste into Pages, you will get your drawing but it